This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-A matcha latte is one thing, but the iced matcha latte is like a whole new category of drink.
-It’s perfectly chilled, lusciously creamy, with just the right hint of sweetness.
 If you love a good Starbucks iced matcha latte, guess what?
 You can recreate it in the comfort of your own home.
-It’s even faster and easier than a matcha latte!
-This is the ideal afternoon drink for us
+It’s even faster and easier than a regular matcha latte!
+This is my ideal afternoon drink.

 An iced matcha latte is an iced spin on the matcha latte, a drink made of green tea and frothed milk.
 An iced latte takes only a few minutes to mix up in the comfort of your own home.
 It’s easier than the heated version because you don’t have to steam or froth the milk.
-There’s something about the iced version that’s uniquely refreshing: the bitterness of the matcha melds more seamlessly into the chilled milk.
-The ingredients for an iced matcha latte are:

 • Matcha (green tea powder), latte grade